M&A Transaction Advisory Services

 How is Corvian Advisory different from a business broker in Dubai?

 Business brokers in Dubai typically earn a 5–10% commission on smaller deals, hold no formal financial credentials, and focus on matching buyers and sellers rather than advising on deal structure, valuation strategy, or negotiation.
-Corvian Advisory is a CFA-qualified, Big 4-trained boutique M&A advisory firm — our principal personally leads financial analysis, independent valuation, and negotiations.
-We operate on transparent, fixed-scope fees agreed before work begins, and take a limited number of mandates at any time to maintain principal-level commitment on every engagement.
+Corvian Advisory is a specialist boutique M&A firm – our principal personally leads financial analysis, independent valuation, and negotiations.
+We operate on transparent, fixed-scope fees agreed before work begins, and take a limited number of mandates at any time to maintain full commitment on every engagement.

 What sectors does Corvian Advisory specialise in for M&A?